 - Casually incorporate feelings into board games they enjoy.
 Try adding prompts or questions that players can answer during their turn.
 For example, if you select a blue card, you can share a time you felt sad, or if you roll a number 5, you can share something that makes you feel happy.
 For older kids and teens, age up the questions.
 For example, if you roll a 6, you can share a time you felt anxious and were able to work through it.

-Each child is different and what works one day might not work the next, so encourage your child to try lots of different coping skills to figure out what works best for them.
+Everyone is different, and what works one day might not work the next, so encourage kids to try lots of different coping skills to figure out what works best for them.
 If they aren't interested in a particular skill, don't force it; it's important they have choice when it comes to the skills they use to cope with their emotions.

 Keep in mind that it’s hard to learn something new when we’re anxious, distracted or upset.
 So, be sure to introduce and practice new coping skills when everyone is calm.

-Helping kids learn to identify and express their feelings doesn’t happen overnight.
+Helping kids and teens learn to identify and express their feelings doesn’t happen overnight.
 It’s an ongoing process that takes practice and patience.
-Taking the time to teach your child these skills now helps them to build resilience, so they can better handle life’s ups and downs as they get older.
+Taking the time to teach these skills now helps kids to build resilience, so they can better handle life’s ups and downs as they get older.